British nationality law and Hong Kong: British citizenship for British Nationals (Overseas) who are otherwise stateless

-Future of the British National (Overseas) status: Lord Goldsmith's citizenship review in 2008
+Future of the British National (Overseas) status

 Lord Goldsmith discussed the BN(O) issue in his citizenship review in 2008.
 He regarded the BN(O) status as "anomalous" in the history of British nationality law, but saw no alternative to preserving this status.

-However, Goldsmith stated in February 2020: “I want to make it clear: I never intended my report on citizenship to be a statement on any opinion by me that there would be a breach of the arrangements with China if the UK were to offer greater rights,” he said.
-“I do not see why the UK government would be in breach of any obligation undertaken in the joint declaration were it to resolve to extend full right of abode to BN(O) passport holders while continuing to honour their side of the Sino-British Joint Declaration.”
+However, Goldsmith stated in February 2020: "I want to make it clear: I never intended my report on citizenship to be a statement on any opinion by me that there would be a breach of the arrangements with China if the UK were to offer greater rights," he said.
+"I do not see why the UK government would be in breach of any obligation undertaken in the Joint Declaration were it to resolve to extend full right of abode to BN(O) passport holders while continuing to honour their side of the Sino-British Joint Declaration."

 Hong Kong BN(O) Visa

-BN(O) citizens do not have the right of abode in the UK.
+British Nationals (Overseas) do not have the right of abode anywhere including the UK.
 From 31 January 2021, BN(O) citizens can apply for limited leave to remain to work or study in the UK for up to 5 years, and become eligible for settled status after 5 years of qualifying residence.
-BN(O) citizens with settled status can register as British citizens after further 12 months.
+BN(O) citizens with settled status can register as British citizens after an additional 12 months.

 The settlement scheme was launched after the imposition of the controversial national security law on Hong Kong by the Chinese Central government.
-The UK considers the enactment of the National Security Law a clear violation of the one country, two systems principle guaranteed in the Sino-British Joint Declaration, an international binding treaty signed in 1984.
+The UK considers the enactment of the National Security Law a "clear and serious violation" of the one country, two systems principle guaranteed in the Sino-British Joint Declaration, an international binding treaty signed in 1984.